nagendranarasapu/Lukcy_spin_slot/README.md

 # Lukcy_spin_slot
-This is Lucy Spin Lot end to end project
+This is Lucy Spin Slot end to end project